neuefische/wd-flipped-classroom-curriculum/sessions/backend-read/README.md

 ### Querying the Database with `mongoose`

-#### Query all Jokes
+#### Query All Jokes

 - Explain that we can use the created `mongoose` model to query our database.
 - Switch to `api/jokes/index.js`.
-- Explain that we don't want to use the local `lib/data.js` anymore, but our remote database;
-  delete the import.
+- Explain that we don't want to use the local `lib/data.js` anymore, but our remote database - delete the import.
 - Instead, import `dbConnect` and the `Joke` model.
 - Explain that we want to create a connection to our database first by calling `await dbConnect()` inside of the request handler function.

   - Note that we need to make the `handler` an async function now.

-- Explain that we can define different behaviors depending on the HTTP request method used;
-  because we have not declared anything else in `components/JokeList/index.js`, the default is a `GET` request.
+- Explain that we can define different behaviors depending on the HTTP request method used.
+Because we have not declared anything else in `components/JokeList/index.js`, the default is a `GET` request.
-- Write the code to check the `request.method` and if it's `GET`,
+- Write the code to check the `request.method` and if it's `GET`:
-  - use the imported `Joke` model and it's `.find()` method to find all jokes in the database;
+  - Use the imported `Joke` model and it's `.find()` method to find all jokes in the database.
-  - remind students that we have to `await` the response again,
+  - Remind students that we have to `await` the response again.
-  - return a `200` status and the `jokes`.
+  - Return a `200` status and the `jokes`.

 ```js
 // api/jokes/index.js